 Alternatively, we’d recommend heading a bit further south to the bottom edge of Brittany.
 Here you will encounter quieter, more rugged coastlines and one of the most enchanting places to holiday in France.
 Brittany has long been synonymous with magic and mystery because of its connections to King Arthur and also the infamous Carnac Stones – France’s answer to Stonehenge.
 But there’s also a certain air to the ancient towns in Southern Brittany, with their old granite houses and overhanging gables – you really get the sense you’ve been transported back a thousand years in time.

 Add to all of this the unspoilt beaches, opportunity for watersports and family cottages available to rent on the Gulf of Morbihan and you really have found the perfect spot for a family holiday in France.
 Brittany’s beaches are less contrived than the resorts of Normandy or the South of France and more about connecting with the sea and nature, more remote and beautiful.

 More Information About Holidaying In Brittany

 - Brittany is one of the more popular holiday destinations in France and as a result a lot of accommodations only like you to book for a whole week during the summer.
-Larger cities like Vannes it is possible to just book for one night.
+In larger cities like Vannes, it is possible to just book for one night.

 - We would recommend booking a beach house for families on the Gulf of Morbihan.
 Or if you are a couple looking for a hotel/bed and breakfast set-up, we cannot recommend Saint Goustan enough – it’s the most beautiful little port town, an ideal location for exploring this French region and full of options for places to eat and drink on an evening.